 This section outlines a few of the frequently used tools and strategies to help you protect your land and achieve your farm transfer goals.
 You can work with your team to choose the approaches that address your unique issues and priorities.

 The basic forms of business organization include sole proprietorships, partnerships, corporations and limited liability companies.
 Each has its advantages and disadvantages in terms of organizational complexity and transfer perspective.
 A sole proprietorship is fairly simple.
 A corporation requires more time and attention to form and maintain.
 In between are partnerships and limited liability companies, which combine attributes of individual and corporate ownership.
 From both a management and asset transfer perspective, each offers advantages, depending on the family and business needs of your situation.
-There is no right way to organize a business; your choice should fit your needs.

 - Farm Business Strategies, University of Minnesota